pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1480-81 Test-Driven Development

+During the weekend I continued studying and practicing more about TDD methodology.
+I want to apply TDD for most of the code that I will need to write in the future, code for work and for personal projects.

 ### Day 1479 Craftsmanship

 Today, I've decided to take a break from my Red Hat certification course and instead, devote my time to reading the '